 -- Group size is limited to 15 people.

 -- Campfires are prohibited above 9000 feet and within one-half mile of Emigrant Lake to protect whitebark pine forests (in sharp decline due to an exotic blister rust) and to prevent depletion of organic material in slow-growing high elevation areas.

--- Camping is prohibited within 100 feet of lakes, streams, and trails, or where posted.
+-- Camping is prohibited within 100 feet of lakes, streams, trails and where posted.
 This regulation helps protect fragile lakeside vegetation, protects critical habitat for threatened wildlife, preserves solitude, and protects water quality.
-There are NO exceptions for existing campsites that are within 100 feet of water.
+There are NO exceptions for using existing campsites that are within 100 feet of water.

--- Disposing of body waste and wash water within 100 feet of any water source is prohibited.
+-- Disposing of body waste or wash water within 100 feet of any water source is prohibited.

 -- Disposing of debris, garbage, or other waste is prohibited.
 This includes any material left in fire rings.

 -- Shortcutting of trail switchbacks is prohibited.
 Shortcutting trails can lead to dangerous trail conditions, trail closures, and can degrade stream water quality.

 -- Discharging a firearm, air rifle, or gas gun except for the lawful taking of wildlife as permitted by State game laws, is prohibited.

 -- The possession or use of any wagon, cart or mechanized vehicle (including bicycles and game carts) is prohibited.